EEdouard28/password-generator/README.md

-# Password Generator powered by JavaScript
+# Password Generator by JavaScript

 ## Descriptions
 The Password Generator is an application designed to generate random and secure passwords for users.
 With the increasing need for strong passwords to protect online accounts, this tool offers a convenient solution to create unique and hard-to-guess passwords.